yufeenyuy/msc_bi_docs/datamanagementconcepts/dm_lessonsdocs.md

 ### **Concepts in Data Management**

-This course is concerned with developing strategies to securely store data in a cost-effective and efficient way.<br>
+This course is concerned with developing strategies to securely store data in a cost-effective and efficient way.
-It also covers data lifecycle, data collection upto and including analysis as well as transforming **data** into<br>
-**information** to support operational decision-making.
-At the end of the course one should have learned the<br>
-vital skills and knowledge necessary for managing data professionaly.
-The major concepts that will be covered are:<br>
+It also covers data lifecycle, data collection upto and including analysis as well as transforming **data** into **information** to support operational decision-making.
+At the end of the course one should have learned the vital skills and knowledge necessary for managing data professionaly.
+The major concepts that will be covered are:

 1. *Data processing lifecycle*
 > This segment falls in unit one and covers data ingestion, storage, analysis and reporting.
 2. *Data protection and security*